Healthy Recipes using Satsuma

 2. Mash the avocado in a bowl and season with salt and pepper.

-3. Spread the mashed avocado on the toast and top with Satsuma slices and red pepper flakes if desired.
+3. Spread the mashed avocado on the toast, top with Satsuma segments, and sprinkle with chia seeds.

 Ingredients